polimi-cmls-22/group5-HW-SC-PLAS/readme.md

    * The main panner window allows the user to visualize the spatial position of the sounds and to move them inside the stereo spectrum by dragging them on the window.
    * ![](./images/Panner.png)

+4. The little button on the upper left corner allows the user to set some backgrounds to better visualize the type sounds playing

 ## Folder Structure

 The project repository contains one supercollider file that contains the code to run the synth and various folders: